uzzielperez/Analyses/README.md

 python quick_plotter_v1.py

 ```
 This will generate .png or .pdf files that you need for presentation or quick view.
 Program needs refinement.
 For comparison plots one can use the ratio plotter or the multiPlotter.
 Update file manually for histograms you want to compare.
 MultiPlotter takes a list of files and loops over the files and overlays the similar objects (must be created by the same MakeClass script).
+Variants of these basic plotters are in a directory.

 ```bash